Hot Cross Buns

 First, mix together the sugar with the salt and spices and rub the butter into this mixture using your fingertips until it looks like coarse sand.
-Add into this, the fruits and mixed peel and mix thoroughly.
+Add into this, the fruits, peel and mix thoroughly.

-Punch the dough down once more on the floured work surface and knead again for a couple of minutes.
+Punch the dough down on the floured work surface and knead again for a couple of minutes.
 Divide the dough into 12 and roll each to form a bun.

 Place the buns onto an oiled baking sheet and using a sharp knife cut a cross into the surface of each then cover and leave to rise for another ¾ hour.

 Preheat the oven to 220°C.

 Make the Crosses: